-UKPHR has not made an estimate of the likely registration rate under the new Specialist registration by portfolio assessment route which will open on 01 September 2018 but is aware that there remains interest within the public health workforce for such a route to registration to be available from the responses received in its 2017 consultation.
+UKPHR has not made an estimate of the likely registration rate under the new Specialist registration by portfolio assessment route which opened on 01 September 2018 but is aware that there remains interest within the public health workforce for such a route to registration to be available from the responses received in its 2017 consultation.

-UKPHR is working on the assumption that new registrations through the new route will be similar to the number of registrations through the defined specialist route.
-The first registration by the defined specialist route was in 2008 and at the time of publication, 133 defined specialists have been successfully registered.
+UKPHR is working on the assumption that new registrations through the new route will be approximately the same as the number of registrations through the defined specialist route.